ViewComponent/view_component/docs/frequently-asked-questions.md

 ## Can I render a ViewComponent to a string, from inside a controller action?

-When rendering multiple times the same component, you may want to render it only once, from the controller action, and reuse it.
+When rendering the same component multiple times, you may want to render it only once, from the controller action, and reuse it.

 ```rb
 class PagesController < ApplicationController